-Compliance with 'BS 8848: British Standard for Ventures, Field Works, Expeditions and Adventurous Activities Outside the UK' is a good benchmark when relevant.
+Compliance with 'BS 8848: British Standard for Ventures, Field Works, Expeditions and Adventurous Activities outside the UK' and the LOTC quality badge are good benchmarks when relevant.

 There will be times when provider staff will be primarily responsible for the pupils.
 These times (and in what circumstances) must be set out and agreed in writing prior to the start of the visit.
 Pupils must know who is in charge at any given time.